 To learn more about the general history of the Mississaugas of the Credit First Nation, read The Mississaugas of the Credit: Historical Territory, Resource and Land Use (PDF).

 O:se Kenhionhata:tie (Land Back Camp)

-Land Back Camp is located in what is now Victoria Park, Kitchener.
-This organization seeks to waive all fees for Indigenous communities to host events in public spaces; give back the land in Victoria Park and Waterloo Park to the Indigenous Peoples; urge cities to create paid positions, at all levels, for Indigenous Peoples to engage with the First Nations, Métis, and Inuit peoples living on this territory; and push for cities to create Indigenous Advisory Committees.
+Land Back Camp is a group of TwoSpirit IndigiQueeer folx and queeer/trans or LGBTQ+ settler accomplices representing several nations.
+The group seeks to reclaim culture, space, and land.
+The group has gathered and lived in Victoria Park, Kitchener as well as Waterloo Park and Laurel Creek Conservation Area in Waterloo.
+The group of people representing O:se Kenhionhata:tie seeks to waive all fees for Indigenous communities to host events in public spaces; give back the land in Victoria Park and Waterloo Park to the Indigenous Peoples; urge cities to create paid positions, at all levels, for Indigenous Peoples to engage with the First Nations, Métis, and Inuit peoples living on this territory; and push for cities to create Indigenous Advisory Committees.